choderalab/antibody-mutations/README.md

 * Load 4jhw_splitchain.pdb into split_chain_and_cap.ipynb.
 Follow PDBFixer protocol (findMissingResidues(), findMissingAtoms(), addMissingAtoms()) to add missing terminal atoms.
 Save topology and positions with chains capped to 4jhw_splitchain_capped.pdb.
 * Manually copy the SEQRES from 4jhw_seqressplit.pdb to the top of 4jhw_splitchain_capped.pdb.
 * Load 4jhw_splitchain_capped.pdb into clean_pdb.ipynb.
 Follow PDBFixer protocol (findMissingResidues(), remove terminal missing fragments from fixer.missingResidues, findNonStandardResidues(), removeHeterogens, findMissingAtoms(), addMissingAtoms()).
 Write to 4jhw_clean.pdb.

+## Remove F protein head or Antibody tail
+### Scripts
+delete_residues.ipynb
+### Description
+This script deletes residues at the n-terminus or c-terminus as specified by the user.
+It caps the chain at the terminus with deleted residues.